vixus0/tartwm/readme.md

 or crushed during moves/resizing.

-Filling
+Filling and packing
 ---

     tartwm fill [-w ID] [-w] [-h]

 Makes the active (or specified) window fill the available space vertically (`-h`) or horizontally (`-w`).
-If the window happens to be overlapping with another window, this will remove the overlaps by resizing the window.
+This command also removes overlaps

-    tartwm fillall
+    tartwm pack

-Will make all the windows occupy as much space as possible without overlapping.
+Will make all visible windows occupy as much space as possible without overlapping.
 Try using it after shrinking a window or if you forgot to resize using `-c`.
+Anchored windows will be ignored.

+    tartwm grid

+Give all visible windows equal size and width and arrange them in a grid.

 Focusing